|

 Reset the filter selections by clicking Reset filters.

 Single-click on an asset to open or close the asset's detailed information on the right side panel.
-For more information,
+For more information, refer Asset detailed information.

 Asset list description